Table of Contents

 Breast massage will soften the breast tissue and loosen the milk, making dangle feeding double as effective.

 Massage helps to improve lymphatic drainage.
 Fluid build-up is common in breast tissue and will cause swelling and water retention.
 Massage and dangle feeding used simultaneously can help to prevent this extra fluid build-up and, therefore, prevent other issues.
 'Breast massage may have effects on relieving breast pain, decreasing breast-milk sodium, and improving newborn suckling.
 Breast massage can be used to solve breast problems.'
 (1)

 A milk blister or bleb is a small yellow or white spot found on the nipple pore opening; this indicates a blocked pore that can sometimes lead deeper into the breast.

 - Make a paste of bicarb and vinegar and put it on a cotton pad.
 Leave the cotton pad on your nipple for a few hours.
-This will dissolve the calcium deposits in the milk and decrease the size of the bleb.
+This will dissolve the calcium deposits in the milk and decrease the size of any nipple blockages (aka blebs).

 - After this, you can soak your breasts in Epsom salts.
 Add 1 cup of Epsom salts to your bathwater.

 - Gently knead all areas of the breast in a rhythmic circular motion.
 If the bleb has not opened on its own yet, you can puncture it with a sterilized needle.

 Effects of Brest Massage on Breast Pain, Breast-milk Sodium, and Newborn Suckling in Early Postpartum Mothers

 Sukhee Ahn,1 Jinhee Kim,2 and Jungsuk Cho2